If the lion fish is beautiful and very photogenic, many divers fear the lion fish’s sting.

 Little by little the visibility is better and Didier shows me a huge hermit crab.

 Approaching the little animal I push the lion fish nearby with my lamp : “ go away, further “.
-I don’t want to feel his sting.
+I don’t want to feel the lion fish’s sting.

 I look around, get closer to the ground and immortalize the little crab.
 At this moment, I tell myself that my friend Dany, equipped with his macro camera, would also like to see him and take a picture.